KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 So signals like camera power, reset and sleep don't need to be shifted on the board for various reasons.

 Camera power doesn't need to be shifted because it's simple on/off.
-Module reset is a NMOS switch so I don't need shifted too
+Module reset is a NMOS switch so I don't need that shifted too